 |E||MIL-STD 51477 or MIL-STD F51068||Thermal DOP||Photometer||Polydisperse DOP||99.97%/ 0.3 um|

 |F||IES-RP CC007||Open||Particle Counter||Open||99.999%/ 0.1 to 0.2 um|

 Confuse?
 You don’t have to.
-Skip all that and focus of the next 2 types that we about to introduce.
-The True HEPA filter aka genuine HEPA filter, aka real HEPA filter.
-VS HEPA-type filter aka HEPA-based filter aka HEPA-like filter.
+Skip all that and focus on the next 2 types that we about to introduce.
+True HEPA AKA genuine HEPA filter VS HEPA-type filter.
 The former is the superior one while the latter is the inferior one.
 So let’s talk about the superior True HEPA filter.
 It is the one you should be looking has it matches the strict U.S. Department of Energy (DOE) standard.
 A True HEPA filter will be able to capture at least 99.97% of the airborne particles as small as 0.3 microns.
-Many premium air purifier will be equipped with this type of filter but occasionally you do see it in cheaper models.
+Many premium air purifiers will be equipped with this type of filter but occasionally you do see it in cheaper models.
 As for the inferior HEPA-type filter, it can remove at least 99% of the airborne particles as small as 2 microns.
 Due to the less density, this type of filter is usually in the cheaper, compact air cleaner.
 You might even see it in a permanent filter air purifier.

 In conclusion, do go with air purifier with True HEPA filter.
 Only go with HEPA-type with you are on a tight budget and know what you are getting at.
 If you are not sure what you are getting at, read the label, reviews, or comparison website like yours truly.